linode/apl-docs/docs/apps/tekton.md

 and use them in the Build pipelines.

-When APL generates the manifest resources for the pipeline and the pipelinerun, the pipelinerun will automatically run the pipeline once.
+When the manifest for the pipeline and the pipelinerun are applied, the pipelinerun will automatically run the pipeline once.
 Use the following command to check if the status of the pipelinerun:

 ```
 tkn pipelineruns logs  <name-of-the-pipelinerun> -n team-<team name>
 ```

-If the build is changed in APL, the pipelinerun will not be re-started.
+If the Build is changed the pipelinerun will not be re-started.
 Use the following command to start the pipeline after a change:

 ```
 tkn pipeline start <name-of-the-pipeline>  --use-pipelinerun <name-of-the-pipelinerun>  -n team-<team name>